 ABSTRACT:

 Baby Corn (Zea mays L.) supplies the profitable nutrients that is needed in most people's diets.
 A field study was carried out during the rabi season of 2019 at the Agricultural Experimental Farm of Calcutta University located at Baruipur, West Bengal after the harvest of Kharif rice to evaluate the influence of integrated nutrient management in baby corn (Zea mays L.) on soil microbial population in lower Gangetic alluvial land.
 The experimental plot was set up in a Randomized Complete Block Design replicated thrice having eight integrated nutrient management treatments in soil pH of 6.2 and the land was medium low land with clay loam texture.
-The soil micro-flora is a stimulant for creating earth as inhabit, across microbe that reason several procedures admire change as concerns nutrients and decay of wastes is occupied.
 Their activities are determined by management practices.
 Microbial populations were determined in this study, and results showed that baby corn recorded a greater number of microfloral populations at 20 days after sowing and after harvest viz., fungi, total bacteria, and actinomycetes under the treatment application of 75% NPK with 2.5 t vermicompost ha-1 along with seaweed 2.5 litre ha-1 whereas low microbial count was recorded in the control plot.
 A closer look at production technology is required, especially at the right nutrient management plan for baby corn, to maximize yield, maximize financial return, and improve soil health.

 Keywords: Baby corn, integrated nutrient management, microflora, seaweed.